The Capital Raise Checklist – Are you ready for a raise?

 After you’ve ticked off the above, it’s time to execute.

-Cake will also automatically transfer the paid investor onto your cap table, and create share certificates to be issued to the investor, through their account.
+With Cake, investor will be automatically transferred onto your cap table and create share certificates to be issued to the investor through their account.

 Outside of Cake, this can be a messy process.
 If you have a few investors all investing through different structure types and signing in different capacities, it can take weeks of emails to get the basic documents sorted.
 In Cake, it will automate that process for you.